NUBC consists of four squads, split between Men and Women, at Novice and Senior level.

 For more information on joining the senior women's squad email Alex Leigh

 At the start of the academic year the Boat Club holds open trials for those who have never rowed before.
 A select number will be taught to row and integrated into our senior programme over the course of the year.
-Previous novices have gone on to win at BUCS regatta and row at Henley within their first year of rowing.
+Previous novices have gone on to win at BUCS regatta, qualify for Henley Royal Regatta and at the European Universities Games (EUSA) within their first year of rowing.
+If you have what it takes, sign up at the Fresher's Fair (Monday and Tuesday of Freshers Week) or get in touch.

 For more information about rowing as a novice at Newcastle email Alex Leigh